wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 Amazon Elastic Container Service (ECS) is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.
 Amazon ECS eliminates the need for you to install and operate your own container orchestration software, manage and scale a cluster of virtual machines, or schedule containers on those virtual machines.
 ```

-Wavefront supports an Amazon Web Services [built-in integration](amazon_ecs.html) that allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API, but that's only part of your setup.
+Tanzu Observability by Wavefront supports an Amazon Web Services [built-in integration](amazon_ecs.html) that allows Tanzu Observability by Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API, but that's only part of your setup.

 ## Overview

 The integration basics are covered in our [AWS ECS Integration](amazon_ecs.html) page.

-This page provides detailed steps on how to install and configure the Wavefront ECS integration either by adding a Telegraf agent container to the task definition or by creating an AWS Fargate task definition.
+This page provides detailed steps on how to install and configure the Tanzu Observability by Wavefront ECS integration either by adding a Telegraf agent container to the task definition or by creating an AWS Fargate task definition.
 After you complete these steps, the integration provides:

 - Monitoring of important CloudWatch metrics related to Amazon ECS.
 - Monitoring of detailed metrics about individual containers, services, and clusters running in your AWS ECS environment.